masukomi/rtest/README.md

 * easily see the line of code that failed and the line of your spec that failed.
   - more focused test output
+  - radically more focused test output
+  - no more wading through hundreds of lines of stuff that doesn't help you.
 * quickly see a numbered list of what failed on your last run
   - `rtest`
 * trivially rerun a past failure